 Complement your visit to this famous gallery with a stroll through the colorful gardens.
 In fact, if you prefer, take a guided tour that allows you to explore this space in depth.
 The only day the place is not open are Mondays.
 The rest of the week you can go from 9:00 am to 7:00 pm.

-8. Browse the Italian stores and take advantage of special offers
+8. Browse the Italian stores taking advantage of the special offers

-Store sales are opportunities that are sought after at all times, and you're sure to want to take advantage of them.
-Fortunately, in Rome in July you'll see massive sales going on around the city.
+Shopping bargains are opportunities that are sought after at all times, and you're sure to want to take advantage of them.
+Fortunately, in Rome in July, you'll see massive sales going on around the city.
 In its first few weeks, you'll find a number of stores in the city slashing prices.

 The discount you can take advantage of is up to 50% off on different items, allowing you to save money.
 However, it is important that you limit yourself to buying or accepting offers that come from major, well-known stores.